ersmax/Programming_Projects_Cpp/README.md

 4. [Count vowels](5_programming_set_5/5.04_Vowels_Count)
    \- Count vowels in a user-input string using a fixed-size char array; demonstrates input validation, character classification with std::isalpha and std::tolower, and array traversal.
 Explore alternatives with maps/sets.
 5. [Integer Overflow Sum with Arrays](5_programming_set_5/5.05_Integer_Overflow_Sum_With_Arrays)
    \- Sum two large integers represented as arrays of digits to avoid overflow; demonstrates array manipulation, carry handling, and formatted output.
+6. [Contest Score](5_programming_set_5/5.06_Contest_Score) \- Read validated scores (1..10) from judges across
+   a number of categories, compute per-judge averages, per-parameter averages and a final participant average, and print a formatted results table.
+Implementation uses a fixed-size 2D C-style array and modular functions with input validation and clear terminal prompts.